Special Limited Partners

 John is an entrepreneur with an impressive track record in communications, networking, and high-performance computing.
 John co-founded super-computer company OctigaBay Systems, which was acquired by Cray (NASDAQ:CRAY) in 2004 in a transaction that was recognized as “Deal of the Year” by the Canadian venture capital industry.
 John earlier co-founded Abatis Systems, which was purchased by Redback (NASDAQ:RDBK) for over C$1 billion, generating one of the highest returns in Canadian venture capital history.
 With his two co-founding partners from Abatis and OctigaBay, John is currently a Partner of Magellan Partners, a venture development company that provides angel capital and hands-on mentorship to BC information technology companies.
 An electrical engineer, John honed his sales and leadership skills at Nortel and DSC.
 He has received the Engineering Alumni Achievement Medal from the University of Waterloo and has been honoured as “Person of the Year” by the BC Technology Industries Association.

 Martin is a serial entrepreneur with credentials in Cleantech and Digital Media.
-He is currently CEO of Seattle-based collective buying and social commerce site Tippr, and CEO of marketplace software developer Kashless, also in Seattle.
-Previously, Martin was CEO of Imperium Renewables, a pioneer in bio-diesel production, and founding CEO of Loudeye Technologies, a developer of internet audio and video software acquired by Nokia.
+He is the Founder and Manager at MGT Investments LLC.
+Previously Martin was CEO of Seattle-based collective buying and social commerce site Tippr, and CEO of marketplace software developer Kashless, also in Seattle.
+He was also CEO of Imperium Renewables, a pioneer in bio-diesel production, and founding CEO of Loudeye Technologies, a developer of internet audio and video software acquired by Nokia.
 In addition to working with Yaletown, Martin serves on the Venture Council of Industry Ventures, and is a director of Cloudmark.
 As a former Venture Partner at Ignition Partners, and a co-founder of the Northwest Energy Angels, Martin has financed and provided guidance to over two dozen technology start-ups in WA, OR, and BC.

 Ralph TurfusFounder & CEO, Class Software (acquired by Active Network, 2004)